cscart/docs/en/user_guide/import_export/about_import_and_export.rst

 Export Options
 --------------

-This is the list of all export options.
+This is the list of all export settings.
 Some of them appear only in specific subsections.

+* **Language**—the languages that will be exported to the CSV file.

 * **Category delimiter**—the delimiter to separate child and parent categories.

-* **CSV delimiter**—the delimiter to separate the exported values.
+* **CSV delimiter**—the column delimiter that will be used in the exported CSV file.

 * **File name**—the name of the exported file.